TP-Link Archer A6

 There is a built in priority based QoS though we do not recommend using it if your Internet plan is more than 100Mbps as it will disable NAT Boost.
 NAT Boost is important and you must enable it in order to enjoy faster performance on your wireless router.

-As for other for user oriented features, the Archer A6 have a basic parental control.
-Unlike the Homecare parental control on higher end TP-Link routers, the parental control on the Archer A6 can only limit the usage time.
+As for other for user oriented features, the Archer A6 features a basic parental control.
+Unlike the Homecare parental control on higher end TP-Link routers, the parental control on the Archer A6 is a usage time limiter and keyword filter.
 There is also a guest WiFi and VPN server feature.

-TP-Link Archer A6 also support app management via the TP-Link Tether app which is available for both Android and iOS.
+TP-Link Archer A6 also lets you to manage it with the TP-Link Tether app, available for both Android and iOS.
 It allows you manage your router and change a few settings using your phone.
-It does not support TP-Link cloud which is understandable for such an affordable router.
+This feature is handy for you to see what devices are connected and to see some status quickly.

 TP-Link Archer A6 Unifi Setup